RobinM2022/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File: 8-print_base16.c has a program that prints all the numbers of base 16 in lowercase, followed by a new line.

 File: 9-print_comb.c has a program that prints all possible combinations of single-digit numbers.

+File: 101-print_comb4.c has a program that prints all possible combinations of three digits.